objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

         - Set Session Settings to
             - Session Timeout: 28800
             - Leave Event Class blank
-            - Use Cookie for session: "Always"
+            - Use Cookie for session: "Always and cached"  (if you plan to change the front end select "Always" instead)
             - Session Cookie Path: "/csp/sys/dashboard"
         - Leave Dispatch Class blank.
         - Set CSP File Settings to